suxubi/glyph-party/README.md

 **Requirements:** Node.js 16+, Python 3, and a sense of style.

-## 🎨 Features That Spark Joy

-### Smart Search
-Type `arrow` and get beautiful arrows.
-Type `heart` and get lovely hearts.
-Type `math` and get mathematical symbols that would make Euler weep with joy.

-### One-Click Copy
-Click any character and it's instantly copied to your clipboard.
-Because in 2025, we shouldn't have to manually select text like cave dwellers.

-### Gorgeous Design
-Built with the Catppuccin Mocha theme because dark mode is life, and purple is the colour of royalty (and developers with good taste).

-### Categories That Make Sense
-- Mathematical symbols for your data visualisations
-- Arrows for your flow charts
-- Hearts for when your code finally works
-- Stars for rating systems
-- And much, much more

 ## 🛠️ Just Commands

 Using [just](https://github.com/casey/just) because Makefiles are so last decade: